 WHAT AREAS DO YOU TREAT?

+We offer speech, physical and occupational therapy.
 Our therapies target areas such as speech/articulation, expressive language, receptive language, phonology, pragmatics (social), fluency, reading/writing comprehension, cognitive deficits, dysphagia, aphasia, auditory processing, among other developmental/acquired speech and language deficits.
 In addition, we provide support and techniques for success in the activities of daily living, fine motor skills (e.g. handwriting), gross motor skills, upper and lower body strength and overall movements, hand-eye coordination, balance, sensory integration, attention, and body awareness.

 ARE YOU FAMILIAR WITH AUTISM SPECTRUM DISORDER?

 Yes, we do treat Autism Spectrum Disorder both verbal and non-verbal.
-Additionally, all our therapists are rigorously trained to handle a wide variety of diagnosis.
+Additionally, all of our therapists are rigorously trained to handle a wide variety of diagnosis.
 We specialize in various diagnosis including Autism Spectrum Disorder, Developmental Delays, Apraxia, Dysphagia, Down Syndrome, Rhett's Syndrome, Prader-Willi, Fragile X, Fetal Alcohol Syndrome, Cerebral Palsy, Hirschsprung's disease, Ehlers-Danlos Syndrome, and many more.

 WHAT SETS US APART FROM OTHER THERAPY FACILITIES?